miraisolutions/secretsanta/README.md

 ```bash
 source ./venv/bin/activate
 ```
+You can also switch to a different project interpreter in PyCharm (Ctrl + Shift + A, search for _Switch Project Interpreter_).
+Open terminals and Python consoles then need to be restarted for the environment to match the project interpreter.

 #### Project requirements

 The project includes files `requirements.in` and `requirements-package.in`, defining module / package dependencies.
 Such files are compiled into an actual `requirements.txt` file, which is not committed to Git and should be re-created for the local checkout.

 NOTE: make sure all commands are executed inside the virtual environment, e.g. at such a prompt:
 ```